 - 1. Celosia (cockscomb), plumed or crested

 - 2. Zinnia, any color

 - 3. Large Marigold, any color

 - 4. Small Marigold, any color

 - 5. Gladiolus, any color

 - 6. Large Dahlia, any color

-- 7. Small Dahlia, any color

-- 8. Hybrid tea roses, any color
+- 7. Small Dahlia, any color8.
+Hybrid tea roses, any color

 - 9. Floribunda roses, any color

 - 10. Sunflower, large

 - 11. Sunflower, small

 - 12. Any other perennial

 - 13. Any other annual

 - 14. Any planted wild flower annuals cared for by 4-Her

 - 15. Any planted wild flower perennials cared for by 4-Her

 - 16. Current County Fair Theme

 - 17. Thanks for the Music

 - 18. Blowin' in the Wind

 - 19. Ewe Ain't Seen Nothin' Yet

 - 20. Holiday of Your Choice

-- 21. Good Ole' Kansas

-- 22. Country Wild Flowers

-- 23. A Day at the Anderson County Fair

-- 24. Where the Wild Things Are

-- 25. Miscellaneous Arrangement

-- 26. Floriculture Notebook Notebook in 3-ring binder with written narrative describing floriculture project such as a landscape design, landscape installation, lawn renovation, water garden, flower garden, landscape maintenance business, or other floriculture project.
-4-Hers are encouraged to include photos, illustrations/and or landscape drawings helping to explain the work done by the member.
-Photos taken from the same loca-

-technique, budget, supplies, goals, accomplishments, successes, failures, and future plans.
+- 3. When articles normally worn together are exhibited, fasten articles together securely with yarn. - 4.
+Special consideration will be given to articles which are original designs. - 5.
+The exhibitor should attach an index card, no larger than 4"x6", with the entry form to give the judge any information on what parts of the exhibit they made, processes used, or other information which the exhibitor thinks would be helpful for the judge.
+For all items please indicate if item was made from a kit.
+For all items please indicate fiber content, and specifically if they are made of at least 90% wool.
+For quilted items indicate who did the quilting and binding. - 6.
+Fiber Arts Educational Notebook share with others what you have learned in this project about a particular Fiber Art.
+Exhibits should be in a notebook or binder.
+The notebook should include a narrative section describing the fiber art.
+It should include a clear description of the project, technique, budget, supplies, goals, accomplishments, successes, failures, and future plans.
 It may include samples of techniques, how-tos, photographs of completed projects, or other ways of educating others about fiber arts.
 NOTE: a collection of brochures, web pages, patterns, record book forms, etc., does not constitute an educational notebook.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
-Name, county, and fiber art covered must be clearly marked in this notebook.

-- 7. Non-textile (examples include wood, reed, straw, grass, etc.) baskets pieces should be entered in the Visual Arts Division. - 8.
+Name, county, and fiber art covered must be clearly marked in this notebook. - 7.
+Non-textile (examples include wood, reed, straw, grass, etc.) baskets pieces should be entered in the Visual Arts Division. - 8.
 When an exhibit is made using one or more Fiber Art techniques (i.e. knitting, crochet, needle arts, or patchwork and quilting), the determination of which class to enter the exhibit will be left up to the 4-H member. - 9.
-Fiber Arts will be judged on the Saturday pre-fair judging day at the Anderson County Jr/Sr High School.
+Fiber Arts will be judged on the Saturday pre-fair judging day at the Community Building.
+No conference judging for 2020.

 - 1. Crochet, an article including felted items. - 2.
 Knitting, an article made by hand or machine including felted items. - 3.
 Needle Arts, an article created by hand using any of the following techniques: - (a) Embroidery and cross-stitch - (b) Needlepoint - (c) Candle wicking - (d) Crewel - (e) Lacework - (f) Appliqué - 4.
 Patchwork and Quilting, an article; indicate who did binding and quilting. - 5.
 Rug Making, braided, latch hook, tying, floor cloth. - 6.
 Spinning, a skein with minimum of 10 yards. - 7.
-Weaving, a woven article; attach an index card explaining what kind of loom or process was used. - 8.
-Ethnic Arts, an article, a technique associated with a specific country or culture.
-It is a practical skill that was developed to provide basic family needs such as apparel, home furnishings, or decorations.
-A method maintained throughout history and passed down to others.
-Examples: batik, Swedish huck towel weaving, mud cloth, bobbin weaving, tatting, felted items that are not knitted or crocheted, etc. Attach information telling history, where used, by whom, how it was used, short description of the technique. - 9.
-Macramé, one article. - 10.
-Fiber Arts Educational Notebook.
+Weaving, a woven article; attach an index card explaining what kind of